jhannes/logevents/README.md

         configurator.dateRollingAppender("log/info.log"), true);
 ```

-Log Events tries to make concrete improvements compared to Logback:
+Logevents tries to make concrete improvements compared to Logback:

 * Simpler programmatic configuration by dropping the `LifeCycle` concept
 * More navigable code base with less indirection